tsmatz/minerl-maze-sample/Readme.md

 ## 4. Run a training (reinforcement learning)

-Login to your machine with remote desktop (with a monitor).
+Login to computer with remote desktop client (with a monitor).

 When it launches 2 instances of Minecraft client, please close one, which is not used for training.
 (Ray will create a dummy env in order to see settings in environment, such as, action space or observation space.)